 Both designs (but particularly the sliding yoke) also offer a good range of head motion, helping the oxen work more comfortably.
 Improved comfort for the ox generally translates to an efficient working day.

 The stationary yoke keeps the team close together, allowing for better coordination between the oxen.
 This close connection, however, can cause difficulties on broken ground.
 The stationary yoke can make it difficult for each ox to find its own footing, and one may resort to leaning on the other to keep its balance, reducing the power of the team and creating the possibility of a serious accident.
 Using a sliding yoke will avoid this problem.

 Be aware, however, that the range of motion that allows for comfort and safety for the ox team can also invite poor behavior, such as fighting or pulling in two different directions.
 Good training can prevent some of these problems.

 Note that both types of neck yoke must be fitted carefully to avoid bruising or galling.
 A different yoke size may be necessary if the oxen in the team gain or lose weight.

-If you are interested in making your own yokes, you may find this design somewhat challenging (though not impossible) to make.
-The beam piece is easy to build, as long as care is taken to avoid cracks and imperfections that will gall the oxen.
+If you want to build your own yokes, you may find this design somewhat challenging (though not impossible) to make.
+The beam piece is easy to construct.
+Just take care to avoid cracks and imperfections that will gall the oxen.
 The bows, however, are the main difficulty.
 They are made of hard wood, such as hickory, and must be steamed and bent into shape.

 A common use of the stationary neck yoke is in pulling contests, as this type of yoke lends itself well to hauling extremely heavy loads for relatively short distances.
 The sliding variety is excellent for a wide range of small-scale farming activities, from plowing to hauling logs.
 It is also suitable for pulling carts, as it can help the team navigate turns with good balance.